Can you relate?

 Well, hello!
 I'm Kelly.

-I’m a mom of four, a recovering perfectionist, and the author of a book called Happy You, Happy Family.
+I’m a mom of four, a Certified Parent Educator, and the author of a book called Happy You, Happy Family.

 I believe that when you’re stretched too thin, the last thing you need is someone dumping more “should”s in your lap.
 (Which is why this community is a No Should-ing Zone!)